Public Pier — Freshwater — Fishing License Required

 Two striped bass

 Using artificials for stripers can also work at this pier; try the same outfits that are used by boat anglers.
 Use Fish Traps, Cordell Spots, Hair Raisers, Rat-L-Traps and broken-back Rebels.
 Also be aware that both salmon and steelhead pass through these waters during the fall and winter months.
 Have spinners and spoons ready for these fish, most of which seem to weigh 4-12 pounds.
-Finally, remember that largemouth and a few smallmouth bass are present, especially along the shoreline area, so don’t be afraid to try spinnerbaits.
+Also remember that largemouth (and sometimes smallmouth) bass are present, especially along the shoreline area, don’t be afraid to try spinnerbaits for them.

 Smallmouth Bass caught near the front of the pier